joaovictorrb/nest-js-practice/src/README.md

 -   ParseFilePipe

 ParseIntPipe.
 This is an example of the transformation use case, where the pipe ensures that a method handler parameter is converted to a JavaScript integer

+## Guards

+Guards have a single responsibility.
+They determine whether a given request will be handled by the route handler or not, depending on certain conditions present at run-time.
+This is often referred to as authorization.

+-   Guards are executed after all middleware, but before any interceptor or pipe.